 Kids under 5 can get in FREE all year

 Last year, Carowinds introduced the amazing Pre-K pass.
 For years, kids under three could visit the park for free.
 Now, kids who are 5 and under can visit Carowinds for FREE all year long!
 This includes visits to the waterpark and holiday events.

-*IMPORTANT – You must register for your child’s pre-k pass online here by May 28, 2018 and then it must be activated at the park by June 17, 2018.
+*IMPORTANT – You must register for your child’s pre-k pass onlineby May 27, 2019 and then it must be activated at the park by June 16, 2019.
 You must bring a copy of your child’s birth certificate (or passport) along with your child and the registration form to the park for activation.

 Camp Snoopy is perfect for little ones

 Camp Snoopy is the section of Carowinds designed for little kids.
-We have spent tons of time over the last three years in Camp Snoopy.
-However, we just visited this past weekend to check out the new 2018 Camp Snoopy Expansion – and it is awesome!
+We have spent tons of time over the last few years in Camp Snoopy.
+In 2018, Camp Snoopy had a major expansion – and it is awesome!
 They added six new attractions (and removed a few that my kids weren’t that impressed with anyway).
 These new attractions were big hits with my kids.
 They have added Mud Buggies, Whirlybugs, Camp Bus, the Kite-Eating Tree, and the Peanuts Trailblazers.
 We were all totally impressed with the new rides.
 And, once again, as a mom, I love that they are all kept in one area of the park rather than spread out.